 Notices and Updates

-DOER is seeking responses to a set of questions intended to help with the development and design of the Clean Peak Energy Standard, which must be established pursuant to the enactment of Chapter 227 of the Acts of 2018.
-DOER requests that all responses to these questions be provided no later than 5:00 PM ET on Tuesday, February 5, 2019.
-Responses should be directed to email@example.com.
+DOER sought responses to a set of questions intended to help with the development and design of the Clean Peak Energy Standard, which must be established pursuant to the enactment of Chapter 227 of the Acts of 2018.
+All responses to these questions were due on Tuesday, February 5, 2019.
+The questions and answers received are posted below.

 2019 Clean Peak Minimum Standard